- As a courtesy to our faculty and students, please arrive for classes on time.

 - Boys should wear solid color t-shirt and sweatpants, athletic pants, or basketball shorts.

 - Proper shoes are needed for each discipline: ballet, jazz, tap, lyrical.
 For hip hop and poms, jazz shoes, jazz sneakers, or clean tennis shoes (not to be worn outside, reserved only for studio use) are acceptable.
+Modern and contemporary are done barefoot, but students may bring/wear socks if they choose.

 - Dance shoes are NOT to be worn outside.
 Likewise, street shoes are not allowed in any of the dance/drama studios.